Home Shreveport page Facebook Anil Minocha

 - Caffeine

-3. There is evidence to support the use of certain vitamins and supplements for preventing migraine headaches:
+3. There is evidence to support the use of certain vitamins and supplements for preventing migraine headaches and many have been endorsed by the American Headache Society and American Academy of Neurology 2012:

 - Magnesium